fabbriciocruz/kubernetes/AWS_EKS/Amazon_VPC_CNI_plugin.md

 ## Considerations

 * This HowTo has been validated with a t3.small EC2 instance running on an EKS Cluster Version 1.21 sa-east-1 region.
+The Cluster and all its resources have been created using the [eksctl](https://eksctl.io/) command

 ## Prerequisites